An official website of the European Union. See all European Institutions

-The European Union cooperates with Russia on environmental and climate change issues in the framework of numerous international organisations, conventions and United Nations bodies and agencies.
-The United Nations Framework Convention on Climate Change (UNFCCC) is one example of international forum where the EU and Russia are actively collaborating actively in pursuing the global objective of preventing global warming and its catastrophic consequences for the humanity.
+The European Union cooperates with Russia on climate change and environmental issues in the framework of numerous international organisations, conventions and United Nations bodies and agencies.
+The UNFCCC is one example of international forum where the EU and Russia are actively collaborating actively in pursuing the global objective of preventing global warming and its catastrophic consequences for the humanity.

 This Europe-wide framework for higher education allows individuals from participating countries to move freely between higher education institutions, jobs, business sectors and countries, making the learning experience more adaptable to changing labour market demands.
 Its main goal is to increase staff and students' mobility and to facilitate employability.

 In this context, it is remarkable that over 1.4 million students from around the world come to Europe every year for higher education studies.
 With thousands of world-class universities, research centres and higher education institutions, Europe offers so much choice.
 There are opportunities of Bachelor’s Degree, Master’s Degree and PhD/Doctoral programmes and also short-term exchange programmes so that students can choose the experience that suits them best.

 There are numerous opportunities for Russian individuals and institutions to benefit from the EU-Russia educational cooperation.
 To learn about what Erasmus+ has to offer for individual and organisations, click here.